severalpens/btc/README.md

 For example, deploying the ERC20 tokens, relevant code from the node.js version can be recycled in the construction of a form which will do the same thing.
 However the user will have control over the variables such as `network` and `initial amount`:

 ![oldNewExample](./docs/architecture/OldNewExample.png)

-### Checkpoint 4 - Build Server Side API & Oauth  (Completed using AWS Amplify)
-- A small api will be needed to track transfer expiration.
-- An Oauth implementation will be needed.
-Preferably [Auth0](https://auth0.com).